 Take a Walking Tour

 Walking tours are the perfect way to see Belfast and learn more about the city while reducing your impact on the environment.
 Take a free guided tour with Belfast Free Walking Tours, discover our maritime heritage on the self-guided Titanic Trail or get a taste of the local cuisine with Taste and Tour.
-If you love the arts, enjoy a Theatrical History Tour or experience the Belfast Traditional Music Trail.
+If you are into music why not try the Belfast Traditional Music Trail.

 Belfast’s culinary scene boasts a vibrant range vegetarian-friendly restaurants.
 Whether you’re a vegan or simply trying to cut down on your meat intake, browse our guide to the city’s top eateries for vegetarians.